LIFE University Honor Code

 LIFE University considers the health and safety of its students a priority concern.
 As members of the LIFE family, students are expected to take active steps to care for one another.
 The University is aware that when faced with an alcohol and/or other drug emergency, students may not want to seek help for themselves or other students for fear they may face sanctions by the University.
 In an effort to create a culture of care and encourage students to seek emergency help for themselves or others, the Responsible Action Protocol has been created.

 The Responsible Action Protocol (RAP) provides alternative resolution options for students who seek help themselves or for other students with alcohol and/or other drug related emergencies.

 In situations involving alcohol or drug related emergencies, students are generally expected to -

-If the student complies with the above mentioned guidelines, in most cases, no formal University disciplinary actions or sanctions will be imposed for alcohol or drug infractions, but the incident will be documented, and educational, community, and health initiatives — as well as contact with a student’s parents or family — may be required as a condition of deferring disciplinary actions or sanctions.
+If the student complies with the above mentioned guidelines, in most cases, no formal University disciplinary actions or sanctions will be imposed for alcohol or drug infractions, but the incident will be documented, and educational, community, and health initiatives — as well as contact with a student’s parents or family in the case of some underage individuals — may be required as a condition of deferring disciplinary actions or sanctions.
 Students who are referred to educational, community, and health initiatives but fail to meet and complete the recommendations in their entirety may be subject to further action.